determined-ai/determined/docs/training/best-practices/effective-distributed-training.rst

 users to utilize the :ref:`hyperparameter-tuning` capabilities in Determined.

 ***********************************************************************
- Model Characteristics that Affect Performance of Distributed Training
+ Model Characteristics that Affect Performance
 ***********************************************************************

 Deep learning models typically perform dense updates, where every model parameter is updated for